oktadev/okta-blog/_source/_posts/2021-10-08-private-key-jwt-python.md

 ### Step 3: Create PKJ and get access token

-The above two scripts should only need to be ran once for setup.
+The two scripts above should only need to run once for setup.
 From hereon out, you can run the following command to get an access token from Okta:

 ```
 python get_access_token.py